pronoiahealth/olhie/olhie/README.md

 </module>
 ```

 Next you need to modify the org.javassit module.
 This is because OrientDB requires a newer version of javassist than JBoss 7.1.1 uses.
 Newer versions of JBoss don't have this issue.
 Navigate to the directory <JBoss Server Directory>/modules/org/javassist/main.
 In that directory place the javassist-3.16.1-GA.jar.
 This jar can be found via the Maven default repository.
 Change the module.xml file to pick-up this new jar (from ```<resource-root path="javassist-3.15.0-GA.jar"/>``` to: ```<resource-root path="javassist-3.16.1-GA.jar"/>```).
 You have globally changed the version of javassist for the server.
 This is probably not optimal, although for this application I have not encountered any issues.

+This link maybe useful as an alternative set-up: https://groups.google.com/forum/#!topic/orient-database/bw8HFdXOcC8.

 Building